Aftab Pureval: Congressional campaign

-Since his successful election to the clerk of courts position, local news commentators and political insiders speculated that Pureval would run for a higher office.
+After his successful election to the clerk of courts position, local news commentators and political insiders speculated that Pureval would run for a higher office.
 Ohio Democratic Party chair David Pepper called Pureval "one of our rising young stars".
 Additionally, the DCCC was reportedly targeting Ohio's 1st congressional district (OH-01) as a potentially flippable district for 2018.
 Republican incumbent Steve Chabot had been the district's representative almost continuously since 1995.

 In January 2018, The Cincinnati Enquirer reported that Pureval was being recruited by the DCCC to run against Chabot in the 2018 election.
 Pureval officially announced his candidacy via a press conference on January 31.
 His main Democratic opponent, Robert Barr, dropped out of the race and endorsed Pureval.

 On the night of February 5, five days after his candidacy announcement, Pureval filed a police report alleging that his fiancée was being stalked at his Hyde Park house.
 According to the report, "unknown suspects" had been "sitting outside the victim's house at all hours of the day, attempting to photograph victim, and have come onto the victim's property banging loudly on the door, yelling at the victim and attempting to photograph through the windows."
 Rizutto strongly denied that the Chabot campaign was involved with the incidents, telling reporters, "No campaign in their right mind would engage in that kind of behavior."
 He said that campaign personnel hadn't visited the house since a week prior, although some reporters noted inconsistencies in his story about how many people were there and when.

 On February 8, Pureval was endorsed by the Indian American Impact Fund, a political action committee (PAC) focused on representation for Indian Americans.
 In March, the DCCC announced Pureval was one of nine new candidates in their "Red to Blue" program, meaning his campaign would receive additional support from the committee.
 On March 22, Pureval's campaign was endorsed by ASPIRE PAC.

 In the first quarter of 2018, FEC filing records indicated that Pureval's campaign had raised $664,347 whereas Chabot's campaign had raised $171,335.
 On May 8, Pureval officially became the Democratic candidate for Ohio's first district after winning an unopposed primary race.
 On May 11, Pureval was endorsed by the Human Rights Campaign.
 On July 24, Sabato's Crystal Ball revised their rating for the district again, declaring it a toss-up.
-On August 1, Pureval was one of 81 candidates endorsed by former President Barack Obama.
+On August 1, Pureval was one of 81 candidates endorsed by former president Barack Obama.

 A report in The Cincinnati Enquirer on August 2 noted that Pureval had spent $30,000 of funds from his clerk of courts campaign account in the first six months of 2018, and suggested that use of the funds for his federal campaign may be a violation of election laws.
 In a public statement, Pureval's legal counsel denied wrongdoing and claimed the FEC had rejected allegations of this sort.

 Pureval ultimately lost the election to Chabot, earning 46.4% of the vote to Chabot's 51.8%.